LinkCable/quatro/content/blog/gdc-2023/index.md

 *An example playbook for mitigating voice chat*

-In the Q&A I also asked examples for how they approached building for user trust in their systems, something I know we are lacking in.
+In the Q&A I also asked examples for how they approached building for user trust in their systems, something I know Meta is lacking in.
 They provided an example of using bystander reporting where they tell users who were in a session with a disruptive player that a report against that player was actioned upon, even if they were not the ones to report them, in order to build trust to all players that reporting does work, so they might do it the next time they encounter a toxic user.

 [Link to session](https://l.workplace.com/l.php?u=https%3A%2F%2Fschedule.gdconf.com%2Fsession%2Fa-practical-design-playbook-for-digital-thriving-in-games%2F890189&h=AT3KyqjUAfU3S2dOYONxB8mMj2vxlSFguHn83DhlNREhTCYHmAANY_uorR_2FZVHBDb1wrHe8GhpXLYSu1AsbVg2mYpRwFr5PwksIzscr7vPtdg43EXFxre8eIsIksImcMpj-JeVOpVcjnSKrCCwXw)